UmairRiazDev/image-compression/Readme.md

-## Image Compression using Huffman and Haarwavelet algorithms
+## Loseless Image Compression using Huffman and Haarwavelet algorithms

 This application written using Java 9 and JavaFX